Tessa all green facts are accurate.

 Wisconsin Instruction Permit

-If you’re at least 15 years and 6 months old and enrolled in Driver’s Ed, you are eligible to get your instruction permit.
+If you’re at least 15 1/2 years old and enrolled in Driver’s Ed, you are eligible to get your instruction permit.
 Here’s what you need to do:

 - Provide acceptable identification, including proof of name, birth date, Social Security number, and Wisconsin residency.